Meet our (genius) research team.

 - Genetics of nutritional diseases

 The reason why I started living and breathing nutrition sciences is because there’s just so much junk science out there: from the news, “evidence-based” blogs, coaching schools and even "celebrity doctors".
 Did you know that most of that information is pulled out of context, oversimplified, misinterpreted or just made up – up to the point of endangering your health?
 They say my virtue (or my curse!) is that I can smell a fad in two seconds.
 As a result, there are zero – and I mean zero – websites that I follow other than high-impact scientific journals.
 I’m passionate about cutting through bad science, myths and misconceptions, whilst emphasising the key research and context in which scientific studies are written.
 I have the ability to absorb copious amounts of data, filter out all the fluff and make it relevant to each individual because I believe that everyone is different.
-I am also a REPs qualified personal trainer and during my spare time coach elite athletes, including those who have Olympic ambitions; this comes from my own childhood dreams of becoming a gymnast (inspired by perfect-10 Nadia Comăneci).
+Besides, what's the point of science if it doesn't get translated into something usable?
+I am also a REPs qualified personal trainer and during my spare time advise elite athletes, including those who have Olympic ambitions; this comes from my own childhood dreams of becoming a gymnast (inspired by perfect-10 Nadia Comăneci).
 I am in The Huffington Post, MindBodyGreen, Food Matters Live, and other major publications like the Nutrition Society, Bella, and The Sun.

 I love to talk science (I think it’s fun!) and if you want to learn the latest from the scientists themselves, stick around.